CS5008-khoury-lionelle/TeamActivities/Module04/README.md

   * PUSH counts as 1 cycle
   * POP counts as 1 cycle
   * RET counts as 1 cycle
+  * SHL counts as 1 cycle
+  * SAR counts as 1 cycle
   * For example, is MUL shows up twice, it will say MUL 2 and then later 6 cycles (2 * 3).
 Or as code:
     ```c
     total_mul_cycles = mul_counter * MUL_CYCLES